 This applies to property placed in service as part of a new construction or a building upgrade project.

-This deduction was enhanced in the IRA, and it now allows for:
+As mentioned above, this deduction was enhanced in the IRA, and it now allows for:

 - A deduction of up to $5.81 per square foot of the subject property (up from $1.88) for tax year 2025